 Close the hood, remove the wheel blocks and carefully drive the car down from the ramps.
 Let the car run for about 5 minutes and then shut it off.
 Let the oil settle for a few minutes and then check the oil level with your dipstick to be sure that you’ve got just the right amount.
 If you poured too much oil in, you will have to drain the excess into an oil pan the same way you drained the used oil.
 Wipe away the oil from the dipstick with a shop towel each time you pull it out before re-inserting it to check it again.
 Check under the car for any signs of leaking oil.

 Step 5.
 Finish Up

 Great work!
-You’re done.
+Your DIY oil change is complete.
 As long as you keep your oil changed regularly and take care of your vehicle, it will take care of you.
-Before you start on your next project, don’t forget to visit visit your local True Value hardware store for the tools, products and expert advice you need to start right.
+Before you start on your next project, don’t forget to visit your local True Value hardware store for the tools, products and expert advice you need to start right.

 For more project ideas, visit the Project Library >